Vance Monument: Vance Monument Association

 In May 1896, the Vance Monument Association was organized by George S. Powell and George Willis Pack, a New Yorker who had recently moved to Asheville from Cleveland, Ohio.
-Other members of the association included W. D Gwyn Esq., J. P. Kerr, John A. Nichols, Thomas Walton Patton, J. E. Rankin, and J. P. Sawyer who was treasurer.
+Other members of the association included W. D Gwyn Esq., J. P. Kerr, John A. Nichols, Thomas Walton Patton, J. E. Rankin, and J. P. Sawyer who was its treasurer.

 Chaired by Powell, the association's purpose was to raise funds and collect subscriptions or pledges to create a memorial for Vance.
-The association also held fundraising events, including a performance of Punch Robertson Company at the Grand Opera House.
-Twenty volunteers under the leadership of Mrs. John M. Campbell went door–to–door to raise funds and sell tickets to the charity event.
-There was also another community-wide fundraiser on July 4, 1896, at Battery Park Hill.
-Net proceeds of the event were $280, with an estimated gross of $125.
+The association held fundraising events, including a performance of Punch Robertson Company at the Grand Opera House.
+Twenty volunteers under the leadership of Mrs. John M. Campbell went door to door to raise funds and sell tickets to the charity event.
+There was another community-wide fundraiser on July 4, 1896, at Battery Park Hill.

-Pack donated $2,000 or nearly two–thirds of $3,326 raised.
-Pack made his pledge on the condition that Buncombe County would give land in front of the courthouse for a monument to Vance in perpetuity; the county promptly passed a resolution.
-Other contributors included Jewish organizations, Republican Senator Mathew S. Quay of Pennsylvania, Senator Blair Lee of Maryland, A. G. Elliott & Company which was a large Philadelphia paper firm, S. Hecht Jr & Son of Baltimore, and James Logan of the Logan, Swift and Brigham Envelope Company in Worcester, Massachusetts.
-English–born Logan wrote, "I, too, looked upon Senator Vance as one of the large men of North Carolina.
+Pack donated $2,000, or nearly two-thirds of the $3,326 raised, equivalent to $ in 2023.
+He made his pledge on the condition that Buncombe County would give land in front of the courthouse for a monument to Vance in perpetuity; the county promptly passed a resolution.
+Other contributors included Jewish organizations, Senator Mathew S. Quay of Pennsylvania, Senator Blair Lee of Maryland, Philadelphia paper firm A. G. Elliott & Company, S. Hecht Jr & Son of Baltimore, and James Logan of the Logan, Swift and Brigham Envelope Company in Worcester, Massachusetts.
+English-born Logan wrote, "I, too, looked upon Senator Vance as one of the large men of North Carolina.
 I did not always agree with him, but that is not strange.
 Our training was wonderfully different."